HelloWorldTeamSE/SEER-System/README.md

 On a side note: There is a bug if you delete your account while you are logged in the website will break.
 Then you will have to clear your browsing cache.

-and the profile page is not implemented yet.
+and the profile page is not implemented yet..